Spinning Babies Class

 Each sponsor sets the registration fee.

 This all-day workshop is for doulas, childbirth educators, midwives, labor and delivery nurses and physicians.
-Beginning with basic information suddenly what seemed simple becomes profound as you begin to associate unexpected causative factors with labors you have wondered about.
+What seemed obvious before class gets rearranged into a profound renovation of how you will ever think about labor progress again.
+You begin to associate these newly associated causative factors with labors those you have always wondered about.
 The spatial explanations and visual aids make the Spinning Babies Workshop so valuable.
-Even the experienced provider will bring home new techniques and understanding.

 In the morning, we will have a pregnant volunteer to show us a series of pregnancy activities.
 You will have a chance to try the major techniques for fetal rotation with another participant in the class.